Let children be children again.

 For many children during the 1950's, most everything they did was spontaneous and without parental involvement!
 And though that was a long time ago, I believe today’s children also need a break from those things commonly associated with school, such as “projects, brain teasers and books…”

 For parents who desire “educational engagements” with their children, take them to libraries, museums, zoos, parks, beaches, concerts and plays.
-Share these experiences and reflections with them.
-Accordingly, it’s quite possible their children just might grow up to become life-long learners.
+Share these experiences and reflections with them, but don't overdo it.
+Let them play on their own.
+Accordingly, it’s quite possible their children just might grow up to become life-long learners and self-sufficient.